Remains Found At Base Of Palisades Believed To Be Those Of Spring Jumper From Alaska

 It apparently had been there since the day before and had a note inside referencing suicide, Walter said.

-Police contacted the man's son, who told them his da -- whose wife died weeks earlier -- was supposed to be driving from Florida to Alaska.
+Police contacted the man's son, who told them his dad -- whose wife died weeks earlier -- was supposed to be driving from Florida to Alaska.

 "We don't know why he would end up here," the lieutenant said.